Minibus Hire Policy

 It is the hirer's responsibility to assess each passenger's ability to use the steps when boarding or alighting from the minibus.
 Similarly, it is the hirer's responsibility (where applicable) to assess each passenger's ability to transfer safely from a wheelchair to a seat in the minibus, and from such a seat to a wheelchair.

 With effect from 18th September 2006 the Department for Transport introduced new car seat regulations.
-The Community Transport Association advises us that these regulations do NOT currently apply to minibuses.
-However the Milton Scout Group Minibus committee recommend the use of an appropriate child seat where the child is up to 135cm in height or under 12 years of age.
 Please see this web site for further information.

 MAKING A BOOKING